Chudleyj/C-Gravity/README.md

 # A note on *Low-Order Classical Runge-Kutta Formulas with Stepsize Control and Their Application to Some Heat Transfer Problems*:

-For those who are curious, a draft of the below is presented encompassing a larger work related to this project:
+For those who are curious, a draft of the below is presented which is part of a larger work related to this project:

 ## A Correction to the Truncation Error Coefficient for the Runge-Kutta-Fehlberg (RKF45) Method in *Low-Order Classical Runge-Kutta Formulas with Stepsize Control and their Application to Some Heat Transfer Problems* (NASA TR R-315, 1969)